scottleechua/scottleechua.github.io/_posts/2022-05-25-versioning-comic-scripts-using-fountain-and-github.md

 Your collaborators can also view the latest PDFs by viewing the repo on GitHub, or by pulling the latest changes to their local repo.

 ### Contribute
-This walkthrough last worked for me as of the most recent date in the changelog below.
+This workflow last worked for me as of the most recent date in the changelog below.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2022-05-25-versioning-comic-scripts-using-fountain-and-github.md) on this blog post!

 ## Changelog